robbiekruszynski/TG_Folder_Export/README.md

 npx ts-node src/exportChats.ts
 ```

 Follow the on-screen instructions to select a folder.
-Then, enter the number that aligns with the conversation you are looking to export, or ```all``` for all conversations within the folder.
+Then, enter the number that aligns with the conversation you want to export, or ```all``` for all conversations within the folder.
 The ```hidden_exports``` folder will populate with TXT files for each conversation within the folder.

-To summarize the conversation, which looks for keywords run in your terminal ``` npx ts-node extractKeyInfo.ts ```
+6. To summarize the conversation, which looks for keywords run in your terminal ``` npx ts-node extractKeyInfo.ts ```

 Which will populate the ```key_info``` folder, searching for keywords and giving you the summary of shared e-mails, meetings, and links.
 If you want to make adjustments to what was pulled, adjust the file
 extractKeyInfo.tx